-Recommendation 7: That the proposal to not permit parkland dedication and a community benefits charge at the same time is not supported as municipalities may be forced into a position to choose either obtaining parkland or collecting contributions towards facilities and services (e.g. soft services) as it is not clear if Regulations prescribing services would include parkland.
+Recommendation 7: That the proposal to not permit parkland dedication and a community benefits charge at the same time is not supported as municipalities may be forced into a position to choose either obtaining parkland or collecting contributions towards facilities and services (e.g. soft services) as it is not clear if Regulations prescribing services would include parkland, except in instances of affordable housing development.